Background pattern

 • Acne

-• Folliculitis, an inflammation (swelling) of hair follicles that may cause itching or pain
+• Inflammation (swelling) of the hair follicles that can cause itching or pain (folliculitis)

 • Increased levels of an enzyme called creatine phosphokinase, which appears in blood tests (elevated creatine phosphokinase in blood)

-• Low platelet count, observed in a blood test (decreased platelet count)
+• Low platelet count, seen in a blood test (decreased platelet count)

-• Low white blood cell count, observed in a blood test (decreased lymphocyte count)
+• Low white blood cell count, seen in a blood test (decreased lymphocyte count)

-• Increased liver enzymes in the blood (elevated ALT and AST)
+• Increased liver enzymes in the blood (ALT and AST elevated)

-Do not use this medication after the expiration date that appears on the box, bottle, or blister pack after “EXP”.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton, bottle, or blister after “EXP”.
+The expiry date refers to the last day of the month shown.

 Composition of Litfulo

-Each hard capsule contains tosilate of ritlecitinib equivalent to 50 mg of ritlecitinib.
+Each hard capsule contains ritlecitinib tosylate equivalent to 50 mg of ritlecitinib.

 Hard capsule content: microcrystalline cellulose, lactose monohydrate, crospovidone, dibehenate of glycerol (see section 2 “Litfulo contains lactose monohydrate”).